 - Test your smoke alarms every few months.
 Replace old units, typically about every 10 years.

 - Practice evacuation plans at least quarterly, more often if you have small children.

 Teach Your Kids How to Use Fire Extinguishers

 Along with fire safety tips, we are going to really delve into fire extinguishers.
 Everyone in your home should know how to properly use one.
 If you’re a single parent and your kids sleep upstairs or downstairs, you should consider how difficult it would be to get to your child if they are trapped.
 Teaching your children how to use a fire extinguisher may save their lives!

 We can plan a million exit routes, but the truth is, we have no idea what direction a fire will take when it happens.
 Having fire extinguishers and knowing how to use them may get you and your children out of the house alive!

 Fire Extinguisher P-A-S-S Method

 Teaching a child to use a fire extinguisher is super simple when you use the P-A-S-S method.
-Tell your kids that when using a fire extinguisher to remember the word PASS:
+Tell your kids that when they are using a fire extinguisher they need to remember the word PASS: